Napa cabbage has been loved as the winter vegetable in Japan. Especially, it is the essential ingredient for Japanese hot pot (Nabe) dishes.

 Folic acid particularly works red blood cell formation.
 Folic acid deficiency is known as the cause of anemia, so it’s great to take folic acid proactively in daily life.

-How To Choose And Storage Napa Cabbage
+The Shopping And Storage Tips For Napa Cabbage

 The Shopping Tip